DevOps Automation: How to Streamline Pipelines Without Over-Automating

-DevOps automation enables teams to streamline repetitive tasks, by codifying processes using various scripting tools/technologies.
-Teams can automate most of the DevOps pipeline, including builds, testing, production deployments and monitoring, as well as operations and Site Reliability Management (SRE) tasks like incident response.
+DevOps automation enables teams to streamline repetitive tasks by codifying processes using various scripting tools/technologies.
+Teams can automate most of the DevOps pipeline, including builds, testing, production deployments, and monitoring, as well as operations and Site Reliability Management (SRE) tasks like incident response.

 By leveraging DevOps automation, R&D organizations can achieve faster time to market, scalability that is not dependent on headcount, and proven repeatable operations, eliminating the element of human error.
 However, to ensure that automatic pipelines remain effective, teams should be careful to strike a balance between over-automation and under-automation.
-This article provides an in-depth overview of DevOps automation, including best practices that can help avoid common automation pitfalls.
+This article provides an in-depth overview of DevOps automation, including best practices to avoid common automation pitfalls.

 In this article, you will learn:

-- What is DevOps automation
+- What is DevOps automation?